AikidoSec/firewall-ruby/docs/rails.md

 ## Blocking mode

 By default, Zen will only detect and log attacks, but will not block them.
-You can enable blocking mode by setting the `AIKIDO_BLOCKING` environment variable to `true`.
+You can enable blocking mode by setting the `AIKIDO_BLOCK` environment variable to `true`.

 When in blocking mode, Zen will raise an exception when it detects an attack.